Shaf8808/quizmaster/README.md

 ## Goals and objectives

-Welcome to Quizmaster, an online quiz that allows the user to select from several categories and test their general knowledge of their chosen subject.
-With each correct answer selected, the user gains additional points in a scoring system included in my quiz so that they can see how knowledgeable they are and compare previous results so that they can improve and gain further insight into their specific category.
+Welcome to Quizmaster, an online quiz that allows the user to test their general knowledge of a wide variety of topics ranging from sport to movies to common trivia.
+With each correct answer selected, the user gains additional points in a scoring system included in my quiz so that they can see how knowledgeable they are and compare previous results encouraging them to have multiple attempts.

 ## Table of Contents